 Fighter (Any) 1, 2, or 3 / Sorcerer (Any) X: Heavy armor and proficiency in Constitution saves.
 2 levels gets you Action Surge, which makes Quicken Spell somewhat redundant so you can pursue other Metamagic options.
 Three levels gets you a subclass, which offers several interesting options.
 Personally I recommend the Eldritch Knight.
 You get a few more cantrips and some additional known spells, which is a big addition since the Sorcerer knows so few.
 However, since the spellcasting from Eldritch Knight is Intelligence-based, stick to spells which don't require spell attacks or saving throws, like Booming Blade, Absorb Elements, Shield, and other defensive or utility options.

 Paladin (Any) 2, 5, or 6 / Sorcerer (Any) X: The "Sorcadin" build isn't always primarily a paladin.
-Just as the Sorcerer offers the Paladin aditional spellcasting, the Paladin offers the Sorcerer extra durability.
-If you want to be better with weapons, you might go all the way to 5th level in paladin for Extra Attack, or your might go to 6 for Aura of Protection.
+Just as the Sorcerer offers the Paladin additional spellcasting, the Paladin offers the Sorcerer extra durability.
+If you want to be better with weapons, you might go all the way to 5th level in paladin for Extra Attack, or you might go to 6 for Aura of Protection.
 However, that's a lot of spellcasting to give up, and sorcerers get proficiency in Constitution saves so it's hard to give that up for heavy armor.
 The big gain here is Divine Smite which can pile on top of Booming Blade or Green-Flame Blade for big melee hits at a low spell slot cost.
 If you just want heavy armor, consider the Fighter Instead.

 Warlock 2 or 3 / Sorcerer: Font of Magic doesn't care that warlock spell slots come from Pact Magic rather than from Spellcasting, and Eldritch Blast with Agonizing Blast is a powerful offensive option.
 2 levels gets you Agonizing Blast and 2 spell slots, and three levels gets those spells slots up to level 2 so that they're worth more Sorcery Points.